JaviMaligno/poetry/docs/cli.md

 {{% note %}}
 The `self update` command works exactly like the [`update` command](#update).
 However, is different in that the packages managed are for Poetry's runtime environment.

+To specify custom sources for the update process, configure them in your system `pyproject.toml` file as described in [Configuring Sources for Self Commands](#configuring-sources-for-self-commands).
 {{% /note %}}

 ```bash